Cover Photo Image

 Applying for national and international awards can seem intimidating.
 However, JMU students successfully compete for these awards every year, and you can too!
-The following resources can help you get started.
+Here are some resources to help you get started.

 Connect with us early

-Moreover, connecting with us early can help you plan for those junior and senior year awards.
-Building a competitive applicant profile can take time.
-When you identify opportunities early, you can plan accordingly.
+Connecting with us early can help you plan for those junior and senior year awards.
+Building a competitive applicant profile can take time and when you identify opportunities early, you can plan accordingly.

 How to build a competitive profile

 You can take steps early in your college career to build an academic and professional profile that makes you a competitive applicant for fellowships and awards.
-Taking full advantage of the opportunities available to you at JMU can position you for success.
+Taking full advantage of the opportunities available to you at JMU can help you be successful.
 Talk to us about your plans for research, study abroad, Teaching Assistant positions, and more.

 Study hard

 Doing your best in your courses is important.
-Challenge yourself to think critically about what you are learning and what you hope to learn.
+Make sure to challenge yourself by thinking critically about what you are learning and what you hope to learn.
 Not every award includes a GPA requirement, but striving for academic success can be an important gateway to fellowships.

-If your GPA isn't as high as you would like it to be, that's ok!
+If your GPA isn't as high as you would like it to be, that's okay!
 There are many fellowships we work with that do not emphasize GPA in the selection criteria.

 Connect with your professors